naveena-anamalamudi/python_data_exploration/README.md

 # python_data_exploration
-This repository contains python code used in data exploration
+This repository contains basic python code used in data analysis